CIRCUMCISION AND SEXUALITY

 Among women who are aware of the difference or have experienced sex with both intact and circumcised males, some have different preferences, at least over its appearance.
 According to Comfort in The Joy of Sex:

-In a recent article in the NOCIRC Annual Report, Jeannine Parvati Baker has shared the following:
+In an article in the NOCIRC Annual Report, Jeannine Parvati Baker has shared the following: